afunnydev/tinysociety/content/articles/2018-09-21-caboose-for-sale-yes-you-can-live-in-a-refurbished-train-wagon.md

 If a scrapyard near you ends up with an old rail car, you might be able to buy it for close to nothing.
 Contact a few places and let them know that you’re in the market for a train caboose or boxcar.
 They might be nice enough to give you a call when they come across one.

-## Cost Of Restoring A Train Cabin
+## Cost of Restoring a Train Cabin

 ![train car tiny house](/img/train-car-tiny-house.jpg)